andreamiele/blog/intro.md

 All chapters are written as [Jupyter Notebooks](https://jupyter.org/) combining explanations and example code.

-The content of this site is designed to be browsed thematically rather than sequentially.
+The content of this site is designed to be browsed thematically rather than sequentially. **Feel free to read it in the order you prefer.**

 ```{admonition} Interactivity
 :class: tip